January 04, 2021

 Ok, so technically it wasn’t winter.
 But with the thermometer reading 9 below zero and a couple inches of snow on the ground, it sure felt like winter.

-Officially, doing a “winter” hike in terms of hiking challenges like the Saranac Lake 6er requires mountains to be hiked from December 21 to March 21 each year.
+Officially, doing a “winter” hike in terms of hiking challenges, even one you create for yourself, requires mountains to be hiked from December 21 to March 21 each year.
 But in the Adirondacks, winter can start and end much earlier and later in the year.

 Leaving from the main trailhead in Ray Brook, I followed a faint set of days-old footprints that were barely visible in the beam of my headlamp.
 The sun wouldn’t be up for at least an hour, and no one had signed in at the register for a couple of days.
 Luckily, many of the blue trail markers were reflective, and the going was easy.

 Going left, I soon came to some old ruins - an old foundation and assorted concrete pieces.
-I’ve looked, but can’t find any reliable information on what this used to be.
+After checking in with the amazing folks at History and Legends of the Adirondacks, it seems that this was built in the early 1900s to provide water to either the Ray Brook Sanitarium or the nearby golf course (or perhaps both).
 But even without knowing exactly what it was, it’s cool to see out in the middle of the woods.

 At 3.3 miles, the ridge opens up with views of the High Peaks and the Saranac Lakes.
 Scarface looms large across the valley, and Whiteface can be seen in the distance as well.
 There’s plenty of room to spread out and have a snack, and the views are hard to beat.
 With the sun now fully up and shining on the snow, it was quite pleasant out, and it was great to sit down and have a snack as the sun warmed my face.